mvdwetering/yamaha_ynca/README.md

 Presets can be activated and stored with the integration for several inputsources.
 The most obvious input that support presets is the radio inputs like AM/FM or DAB tuner.
 Inputs that support presets are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR, Tuner and USB.

-Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` service.
+Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` action.
 When selecting a preset, the receiver will turn on and switch input if needed.

 Due to limitations on the protocol the integration can only show the preset number, no name or what is stored.

 ### Store presets

 Some presets can be managed in the Yamaha AV Control app (e.g. Tuner presets).
-Home Assistant has no standardized way to manage presets, so the `store_preset` service was added.
+Home Assistant has no standardized way to manage presets, so the `store_preset` action was added.
 It will store a preset with the provided number for the current playing item.

 ```yaml
 service: yamaha_ynca.store_preset